Have you ever had a cup of roast coffee that was too bitter to finish?

 But since light roasts are exposed to heat for less time, they also retain much of the original bean’s flavor.
 Also, they will yield a milder cup.

-- ALL COFFEE BREWERS: This classic whole bean Arabica coffee is suitable for any good coffee machine: drip machines, espresso maker, French press, Aeropress, pour over and moka pot
+- Works With All Coffee Brewers: This classic whole bean light roast coffee is suitable for any good coffee machine: drip machines, espresso maker, French press, Aeropress, pour over and moka pot

 The Medium Roast